 Contrasting her early classical studies, she started her professional career singing in rock bands, touring Canada with Axess, Renaissance, and Aces High.
 She released her first self-penned album Nancy Ruth in 1998.
 After a few years on the road she took time out to immerse herself in the jazz tradition.
 She fronted jazz trios in clubs and festivals in Canada, and performed as a pianist/ vocalist internationally.
 In 2004 she released an album of jazz standards called

 It’s Got To Be Love.
 A foray into musical theatre led to six seasons of starring in the Klondike show Beaver Creek Rendezvous.
 She was a guest vocalist with WEA recording artists The Lovehunters in Singapore, and when invited to perform for the Sultan of Brunei, she learned to sing in Malay and Indonesian during her month-long gig at the Royal Palace.

 Always combining a love of travel and adventure with her musical career, she has enjoyed collaborations with Berber musicians in Morocco, Flamencos in Andalusia, and Polynesians in the South Pacific.

-In 2016 she will launch a new show, a musical journey recounting her travels and life in Spain, featuring some of the flamenco world's most exciting new talents.
-She's also finishing up a new CD with her Malaga based band, Sangria Jam.
+In 2016 she will launch a new show, a musical journey recounting her travels and life in Spain, featuring music from her new album Sangria Jam.
 Combining her influences of jazz, flamenco and bolero into her songwriting, she says:

 “I write what flows freely… I’m not trying to create a fusion, I just play what I feel.
 I’m a product of my experience and surroundings.”